Gorillaz Logo

 Gorillaz: Brand overview

 Gorillaz is a unique phenomenon in the world of music, unrivaled and recognized by the Guinness Book of World Records as the best and most successful virtual band.
 They don’t exist in reality; this is a project by Damon Albarn (permanent co-author) and Jamie Hewlett (comic artist).
-They “settled” the band members in London and supposedly keep them hidden from the public eye.
+They “settled” the band members in London and supposedly kept them hidden from the public eye.
 The program was launched in 1998.
 The animated group includes:

 • Russel Hobbs (drummer).